novaksolutions/infusionsoft-sdk-for-wordpress/readme.txt

 1. All it requires is your app name and API key.

 == Changelog ==

+= 1.0.8 =
+* Tested up to 3.8.2
+* Add link to settings page in the notice that appears if the SDK isn't configured
+* Updated to latest Novak Solutions SDK

 = 1.0.7 =
 * Compatibility fix for PHP v5.2.x